United States presidential election: Vice presidents

-Under the original system established by Article Two, electors cast votes for two candidates for president.
+Under the original system established by Article 2, electors cast votes for two candidates for president.
 The candidate with the highest number of votes (provided it was a majority of the electoral votes) became the president, and the second-place candidate became the vice president.
 This presented a problem during the presidential election of 1800 when Aaron Burr received the same number of electoral votes as Thomas Jefferson and challenged Jefferson's election to the office.
 In the end, Jefferson was chosen as the president because of Alexander Hamilton's influence in the House.

-In response to the 1800 election, the Twelfth Amendment was passed, requiring electors to cast two distinct votes: one for president and another for vice president.
+In response to the 1800 election, the 12th Amendment was passed, requiring electors to cast two distinct votes: one for president and another for vice president.
 While this solved the problem at hand, it reduced the prestige of the vice presidency, as the office was no longer held by the leading challenger for the presidency.
 The separate ballots for president and vice president became something of a moot issue later in the 19th century when it became the norm for popular elections to determine a state's Electoral College delegation.
 Electors chosen this way are pledged to vote for a particular presidential and vice presidential candidate (offered by the same political party).
 Although the president and vice president are legally elected separately, in practice they are chosen together.